andfield/FlatMates/README.md

 # FlatMates
-  A flatmanagement app developed to help flatmates to keep there flats looking nice and organized and clean.
+  A flat management app developed to help flatmates to keep there flats looking nice and organized and clean.

 # Technologies
   Typescript,